Contribution to child-care and other caring costs associated with conference attendance

-Small Awards (of up to £150) are available to academic, research active staff and those in appropriate support or administrative posts to help support the extra child-care costs associated with attendance at conferences.
-This fund has been established in recognition that conference attendance is important both for individuals and for the wider Warwick community, yet it invariably involves an extra burden of child-care for those with young children.
+Small Awards (of up to £150) are available to academic, research active staff and those in appropriate support or administrative posts to help support the extra child-care or other caring costs associated with attendance at conferences.
+This fund has been established in recognition that conference attendance is important both for individuals and for the wider Warwick community, yet it invariably involves an extra burden of child-care/caring for those with young children.
 (Please note that claims are limited to one claim per trip and two claims per person per academic year and can only be claimed retrospectively for a maximum of three months after the conference).

 The fund is applicable for academic staff, research active staff and those in appropriate support or administrative posts .
 Applications should be submitted on this form below, stating why you need additional support and outlining your normal child caring arrangements.
 A very brief report will be required as to whether the money actually made a difference to the applicant and whether there are any future funding applications that can be ascribed to it.
 Applications will be accepted on a rolling basis until the available money is used up.
 The applications will be assessed by Sandra Beaufoy (email@example.com), who along with Claire Algar (C.Algar@warwick.ac.uk) can also provide helpful advice and respond to queries.